 Jaguar Land Rover (estimated market cap: £2 billion)

-In 2019, Tata Motors shares experienced their biggest fall on the Bombay Stock Exchange in 26 years after announcing a £3.1 billion write-down of its investment in JLR.
+In 2019, Tata Motors shares experienced their biggest fall in 26 years on the Bombay Stock Exchange after announcing a £3.1 billion write-down of its investment in JLR.
 However, stock process surged in October 2020 after JLR returned a profit of £65 million, compared with a loss of £413 million in the previous quarter.

 BrewDog (estimated market cap: £1.5 billion)

-BrewDog, a famous craft beer brewer, announced in 2018 that it is considering an IPO by 2020, but it was awaiting the right market conditions.
+BrewDog, a famous craft beer brewer, announced in 2018 that it is considering an IPO, but it was awaiting the right market conditions.
 An IPO would represent the next stage for the group, which has come from a tiny operation in Scotland, and has now exhausted the crowdfunding route that proved so vital in its early years.

 TikTok Global (estimated market cap: $50 billion)